mxaiorg/mxmcp/readme.md

 The following is an example configuration JSON for common clients (e.g., Claude).
 For details of installing MCPs in Claude see https://modelcontextprotocol.io/quickstart/user

 1. Edit your `claude_desktop_config`.json
-   * You make need to create the file if it does not already exist.
+   * You may need to create the file if it does not already exist.

 2. Add the following JSON below, where: